Piotr1215/cloudrumble/README.md

 Each section corresponds to exam topics. `Plantuml` diagrams  (component, sequence, minimap) help visualize and better understand architectural concepts in Docker, Docker Swarm and Kubernetes.
 All diagrams are available in [Diagrams](/diagrams) folder.

+> Web version of this documentation can be accessed under https://dcaguide.net

 ## Certification

 - Certification is provided by Mirantis